Hypermobility and Sleep

 17.4% Preferred sleeping on their front.

-As we start to explore what we can do to help with sleep, let us first explore some of the pros and cons of each sleeping position, when it relates to hypermobility.
-Why they may help you, but also what problems they may cause.
+As we start to explore what we can do to help with sleep, let us first explore some of the pros and cons of each sleeping position when it relates to hypermobility.
+Why may they help you, but also what problems they may cause?

 Sleeping on your front